 Ukandu Soverall (he/him/his) joins the DMHS team with a wealth of experience in education and mental health.
 Ukandu is in the U.S. Navy.
 He is a graduate of Saint Vincent College earning his Masters of Science in Education Counseling in 2015 and Bachelors of Psychology in 2012.
 At Saint Vincent College, he was employed as an Assistant to Multicultural Student life for two years before being named the Interim Assistant Director of Multicultural Student Life for the 2016-2017 academic school year.

 To compliment his school experience he worked for three years in Mental Health as a crisis tech in the Emergency Room and as staff on an inpatient adolescent mental health unit.
 For two years he was a member of the Restorative Justice Practices team for Miami Dade County School district with helping to implement Restorative Practices across the district.

 Ukandu served as a School Counselor for Miami Dade County Public Schools.
 He also served as a youth coach with the Junior Dolphin’s and volunteers as a coach with Grace Given another Non-Profit organization.

 Some other coaching experiences include coaching Defensive Coach for one season with Latrobe Middle 2013, and Intern Coach for Saint Vincent College in 2012.
 He firmly believes in uplifting others, breaking barriers, and eliminating the stigma many communities and minorities face regarding mental health.
 With being a part of DMHS he hopes to be a part of providing the resources and opportunities people need to become the best version of themselves.

-Halisha Anderson is an acting board member of DMHS: Deconstructing the Mental
+Halisha Anderson (she/her/hers) is an acting board member of DMHS: Deconstructing the Mental

 Health System, Inc.